-To celebrate World Rhino Day, Lyn Hughes reveals the best places to see these magnificent horned beasts and how to help save the rare animals from extinction...
+Following the sad news that Sumatran rhinos have become extinct in Malaysia, Lyn Hughes reveals the best places to see these magnificent horned beasts around the world, and how to help protect them...

 As the first African country to incorporate environmental protection into its constitution, it’s no surprise Namibia has been such a huge conservation success story in recent years.
-Over 40 per cent of the country is under some sort of protection, with local community conservancies accounting for over 19 per cent of that.
+Over 40% of the country is under some sort of protection, with local community conservancies accounting for over 19 per cent of that.
 Communities benefit from tourism activities, which creates jobs and revenue in rural areas.

 Uniquely, the south-western black rhino of the Kunene region are desert-adapted, covering huge areas, climbing mountains and drinking only every few days.
 White rhinos can be found in Etosha National Park and the Waterberg.